 Cross-resistance between abacavir or lamivudine and antiretrovirals from other classes e.g. PIs or NNRTIs is unlikely.

-Clinical experience: Clinical experience with the combination of abacavir and lamivudine as a once daily regimen is mainly based on four studies in treatment-naive subjects, CNA30021, EPZ104057 (HEAT study), ACTG5202, and CNA109586 (ASSERT study) and two studies in treatment-experienced subjects, CAL30001 and ESS30008.
+Clinical experience with the combination of abacavir and lamivudine as a once daily regimen is mainly based on four studies in treatment-naïve subjects, CNA30021, EPZ104057 (HEAT study), ACTG5202, and CNA109586 (ASSERT study) and two studies in treatment-experienced subjects, CAL30001 and ESS30008.

-Therapy-naive patients: The combination of abacavir and lamivudine as a once daily regimen is supported by a 48 weeks multi-centre, double-blind, controlled study (CNA30021) of 770 HIV-infected, therapy-naive adults.
+The combination of abacavir and lamivudine as a once daily regimen is supported by a 48 weeks multi-centre, double-blind, controlled study (CNA30021) of 770 HIV-infected, therapy-naïve adults.
 These were primarily asymptomatic HIV infected patients (CDC stage A).
 They were randomised to receive either abacavir (ABC) 600 mg once daily or 300 mg twice daily, in combination with lamivudine 300 mg once daily and efavirenz 600 mg once daily.
-The results are summarised by subgroup in the table as follows: (See Table 3.)
+The results are summarised by subgroup in the table as follows: See Table 3.

 Click on icon to see table/diagram/image

 Similar clinical success (point estimate for treatment difference: -1.7, 95% CI -8.4, 4.9) was observed for both regimens.
 From these results, it can be concluded with 95% confidence that the true difference is no greater than 8.4% in favour of the twice daily regimen.
 This potential difference is sufficiently small to draw an overall conclusion of non-inferiority of abacavir once daily over abacavir twice daily.